Keys to a Healthy Summer

 Although we’re not in a rush to say goodbye to summer yet, it’s important to prepare for children to return to school.
 As a preventative health tool, Judson Center Health encourages families to bring their kids in for well-child visits.

-As we soak in the waning weeks of summer and autumn approaches, being intentional about the health of our children and teens is important.
+As we soak in the waning weeks of summer and autumn approaches, it’s important to be intentional about the health of our children and teens.
 Let’s commit to practicing these preventative measures and scheduling well-child visits before school begins.
-Until then, here’s to a healthy, safe and fun summer!
+Until then, here’s to a healthy, safe, and fun summer!